AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Adhesion Contract Definition

 An adhesion contract is designed to give one party disproportionate bargaining power over the other and does not allow the weaker party to negotiate for different terms.
 Usually, adhesion contracts look like standardized contracts that the more powerful party uses to sell consumers goods or services.
+Because the contract is weighted in favor of the corporation, the consumer bears all the risk.

 Characteristics

 Adhesion contracts are “take it or leave it,” meaning you, the consumer, can’t negotiate for more favorable terms.
 To buy the product or service you want, you must sign the contract as is.
+Signs a contract may be a adhesion contract include:

 Examples of Adhesion Contracts